jhoblitt/puppet-nsstools/README.md

 The latter is some what ironically required as although the NSS suite is intended to be used in place of OpenSSL, it mandates the usage of [`PKCS#12`](https://en.wikipedia.org/wiki/PKCS_12) format files for certain operations.
-This is unfortunate is it appears to provide no utility for converting between the ASCII [`.pem`](https://serverfault.com/questions/9708/what-is-a-pem-file-and-how-does-it-differ-from-other-openssl-generated-key-file) format popular for X.509 certificates and `PKCS#12`.
+This is unfortunate as it appears to provide no utility for converting between the ASCII [`.pem`](https://serverfault.com/questions/9708/what-is-a-pem-file-and-how-does-it-differ-from-other-openssl-generated-key-file) format popular for X.509 certificates and `PKCS#12`.
 Thus, OpenSSL is required